Computes per-row majority labels and overall reliability for replicate

 If

 TRUE(default), values are compared after trimming whitespace and lowercasing, so "Positive" and " positive" agree.
-Set toFALSEfor exact string comparison.
+Set toFALSEfor exact string comparison.- metric

 Value